gatlin/psilo/README.md

 3. Some kind of example?
 ---

+The goal is to provide a practical median between a minimal, orthogonal core language and something useful in real world scenarios.

+Right now the core syntax is a slightly modified lambda calculus wherein all functions are unary; *however* all functions take as their single parameter a list (much like Perl, actually) which is deconstructed to pass arguments.

+The goal is to support Common Lisp style compile-time macros for further extension by users; the goal is for all non-core syntax to be provided by macros in the default distribution.

+3.1 Examples now!
+---

 Here's what happens when I evaluate the Y combinator (in the core syntax):

     ;; Y combinator